 Mental Health Day Email Template and Excuses: How to Ask for Time Off

 Now that you can see how valuable a mental health day is, you need to communicate this directly to your boss.
 Focus on what’s happening, why you think it’s happening, and what good can come from a day off.
-Here’s an example:
+Here’s are some examples:

 The recent extra hours and mental stress I’ve experienced over the last few weeks has led me to be exhausted.
 I need to request a mental health day so I can recoup and refocus.

 I’m confident that, with this day off, I’ll be able to provide better productivity, focus and work quality.
 I’ve covered my workload for the day and hope you’ll see the benefit in excusing my presence today.